Teachers & Parents

 Why is this important?

-Teachers are important.
-We have found that this training course results in 94% of our libraries being effectively used on a daily-to-weekly basis after the first year.
-These are the kinds of results that everyone at The Library Project is so proud of and keeps us moving toward our goals every day.
-The Library Project conducts an annual 3-year Monitoring and evaluation, and when schools need support, they receive additional training.
+Teachers play a vital role.
+We have discovered that our teacher training course leads to 94% of our libraries being used effectively on a daily to weekly basis after the first year.
+These results are a source of pride for everyone at The Library Project and motivate us to continue striving toward our goals each day.
+The Library Project conducts a one-year monitoring and evaluation process, and when schools require additional support, they receive extra training.

 Donor volunteer involvement